 Studying the effects of COVID-19 and vaccination in people with Parkinson’s disease

 The National Centre of Excellence in Research on Parkinson’s Disease (NCER-PD) has become part of a European consortium called ORCHESTRA.
 A new study carried out within this consortium will assess the spread of the SARS-CoV-2 virus and monitor participants post-vaccination in Luxembourg.
-The goal of the study is to investigate if and how the immune system reacts to vaccination over a longer period of time in people with Parkinson’s Disease (PD) compared to healthy participants.
+The goal of the study is to investigate if and how the immune system reacts to vaccination over a longer period of time in people with Parkinson’s Disease (PD).